ADITYADWIVEDI18/Netflix/README.md

 ## 🚀 Features

 - **Authentication**: Sign Up, Sign In, and Sign Out functionality with Firebase.
-- **Browse Movies**: Browse popular movies, view "now playing" lists, and access detailed information.
+- **Browse Movies**: Explore popular movies, view "Now Playing" lists, and access detailed movie information.
-- **Trailer Video**: Watch trailers embedded within the main movie view.
+- **Trailer Video**: Watch trailers embedded directly in the main movie view.
-- **NetflixGPT Search**: Search for movies with GPT-powered suggestions using the OpenAI API.
+- **NetflixGPT Search**: GPT-powered search for personalized movie recommendations using the OpenAI API.
-- **Responsive Design**: Fully responsive with TailwindCSS.
+- **Responsive Design**: Optimized for all screen sizes using TailwindCSS.
-- **Multi-language Support**: Bonus feature for language versatility.
+- **Multi-language Support**: Provides an international experience for users (Bonus).
 - **Environment Variables**: Secure handling of API keys and secrets.

 ## 🛠 Tech Stack